Sieve weights and their smoothings

-We obtain asymptotic formulas for the $2k$th moments of partially smoothed divisor sums of the M\"obius function.
-When $2k$ is small compared with $A$, the level of smoothing, the main contribution to the moments come from integers with only large prime factors, as one would hope for in sieve weights.
-However, if $2k$ exceeds a threshold dependent on $A$, then the main contribution to the moments come from integers with quite a few prime factors, which is not the intention when designing sieve weights.
-This threshold occurs when $A=\frac 1{2k} \binom{2k}{k}-1$.
+On peut aussi poser des questions analogues pour les polyn\^omes sur des corps finis et pour les permutations, et dans ces cas les moments se comportent de fa\c con assez diff\'erente, avec moins d'annulations dans les sommes de diviseurs.
+On donne, on esp\`ere, une explication plausible pour ce ph\'enom\`ene, en \'etudiant les sommes analogues pour les caract\`eres de Dirichlet, et en obtenant chaque type de comportement selon si le caract\`ere est ``exceptionnel'' ou non. \\ \abstractin{English} We obtain asymptotic formulas for the $2k$th moments of partially smoothed divisor sums of the M\"obius function.
+When $2k$ is small compared with $A$, the level of smoothing, then the main contribution to the moments come from integers with only large prime factors, as one would hope for in sieve weights.
+However if $2k$ is any larger, compared with $A$, then the main contribution to the moments come from integers with quite a few prime factors, which is not the intention when designing sieve weights.
+The threshold for ``small'' occurs when $A=\frac 1{2k} \binom{2k}{k}-1$.

 One can ask analogous questions for polynomials over finite fields and for permutations, and in these cases the moments behave rather differently, with even less cancellation in the divisor sums.
-We give, we hope, a plausible explanation for this phenomenon, by studying the analogous sums for Dirichlet characters, and obtaining each type of behaviour depending on whether or not the character is ``exceptional''.
+We give, we hope, a plausible explanation for this phenomenon, by studying the analogous sums for Dirichlet characters, and obtaining each type of behaviour depending on whether or not the character is ``exceptional''. \end{abstracts}